top of page

 Final thoughts on scleral contact lens FAQs

-The world of scleral contact lenses has become more accessible with new materials and optics introduced into the lenses.
-They serve a wide variety of people and are an incredible option for those with irregular corneas or dry eye disease.
+Scleral contact lenses have become more accessible thanks to advancements in materials and optics.
+They now serve a broader range of patients and are an excellent option for those with irregular corneas or dry eye disease.

 Interested in learning if you're a candidate for scleral contact lenses?
 Schedule an eye exam with me or one of our team doctors of optometry today!
 Give us a call or simply schedule online: Northlake Mall | Concord Mills | Biltmore Park | Asheville Mall